teuben/teunix/docs/astronomy-on-ubuntu.md

 Gimp, xfig, dia, ...
 Grip (to preview your MD files)
-    grip will download a lot of python3 stuff LibreOffice (and competitors now around too)
-Pdf tools:   mostly, how do I edit a PDF, my university/NSF often asks this (acroread is pretty useless, libreoffice does open PDF files) xournal
+    grip will download a lot of python3 stuff LibreOffice (and competitors now around too; see earlier list) Pdf tools:   mostly, how do I edit a PDF, my university/NSF often asks this (acroread is pretty useless, libreoffice does open PDF files) xournal